seung-lab/eyewire-public-api/README.md

-#Eyewire Public API - WIP
+#Eyewire Public API
-This is a draft, the api is available to try at https://beta-tasking.eyewire.org
+the api is available to try at https://beta-tasking.eyewire.org

 # Table of Contents
 <!-- MarkdownTOC autolink=true bracket=round -->